Can my dog eat sweet potato?

+The answer is YES!
 The sweet potato (Ipomoea batatas) is a starchy and sweet-tasting root vegetable.
-Kilo the Pug and my human kids all love the taste.
+Kilo the Pug and my human kids love the taste.
 Turns out sweet potatoes are not only delicious, but good for all of us too.

 All quick and easy to prepare and healthy.
 I regularly incorporate home-made sweet potato treats, mash, baked fries, Kongs or soup into Kilo’s menu.